-Hong Kong braces for busy protest timetable ahead of China National Day
+Hong Kong protesters rebuild "Lennon Walls" ahead of China National Day

 “We know that they will not listen if we rally in peace because we are not on the same level,” he said.

+Some Lennon Walls were torn down by pro-Beijing activists last weekend.
+The large mosaics of Post-it notes calling for democracy have cropped up in underpasses, outside shopping centers, at bus stops and universities.

-The anti-government protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula intended to guarantee freedoms that are not enjoyed on the mainland.
+The anti-government protesters are angry about what they see as creeping Chinese interference in Hong Kong, which returned to China in 1997 under a “one country, two systems” formula guaranteeing freedoms that are not enjoyed on the mainland.

 China vehemently denies meddling.
-It has accused foreign governments, including the United States and Britain, of fanning the unrest.
+It has accused foreign governments, including the United States and Britain, of fanning anti-China sentiment.

+“Lennon Walls carry the spirit of civil disobedience from the Umbrella movement,” said pro-democracy protester Kelvin Law, 24.

+“I am not sure when this protest will end.
+Either we win or we lose.
+But as long as we are united and fight, generation after generation, we can achieve democracy.”

 Protesters appealed to the British two weeks ago to rein in China and ensure it respects the city’s freedoms.